Hold-Krykke-BA/MAT-AL/Assignment3/README.md

 ![image](https://user-images.githubusercontent.com/35559774/110208148-b490b800-7e87-11eb-8c63-a095fd8d8173.png)
 Notice the `true` flag that is reached after `BE` and `BED`.
 If they were `false` the two words would not be complete and would not be found.

 Each trie has an empty root node, with links (or references) to other nodes — one for each possible alphabetic value.
+The value stored in each array is not a letter, but the reference to further nodes.
+All of the elements in the arrays either have a reference (link) to another node or `null` stored.
+Each node have a boolean flag to indicate if it's a leaf node for a specific word (but can both be a leaf node for one word and just another normal node in another (see `BE` and `BED` in above picture)) and an array for each of the possible new references.

 [Lecture notes from other school on Tries](https://www.cs.cmu.edu/~fp/courses/15122-f10/lectures/18-tries.pdf) [Algorithms, 4. edition, 5.2, Tries](https://algs4.cs.princeton.edu/52trie/)